Parsl/parsl/docs/faq.rst

     jupyter lab --no-browser --ip=`/sbin/ip route get 8.8.8.8 | awk '{print $NF;exit}'`

 for Jupyter lab (recommended).
-If that doesn't work, see instructions `here <https://techtalktone.wordpress.com/2017/03/28/running-jupyter-notebooks-on-a-remote-server-via-ssh/>`_.
+If that doesn't work, see `these instructions <https://techtalktone.wordpress.com/2017/03/28/running-jupyter-notebooks-on-a-remote-server-via-ssh/>`_.

 How can I sync my conda environment and Jupyter environment?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^